 Get your learners to prove they understand and can construct a hypothesis with this fair test – complete with variables

 Science is all about discovery.
-However, science education is not always about discovery.
+However, this is not always the case in science education.
 While teaching science through discovery isn’t effective, teaching students skills to work scientifically, such as how to construct their own hypothesis from some simple observations, is important.

 Teaching this can sometimes be problematic.
-Students find it hard to construct their own hypothesis, often because they lack the necessary knowledge of the topic and what a hypothesis is.
-I find explicitly teaching how to construct a hypothesis helps my students.
+Students find it hard to come up their own hypothesis, often because they lack the necessary knowledge of the topic and what a hypothesis is.
+I find that explicitly teaching how to construct a hypothesis helps my students.

 Introducing the idea of a hypothesis

 Previously when I taught the idea of constructing a hypothesis, I started with a definition of what a hypothesis is.
-Now, thanks to Adam Boxer’s alternative approach in his book, Teaching secondary science, I prefer to leave the definition until after demonstrating what a hypothesis is using a concrete example.
+Now, thanks to Adam Boxer’s alternative approach in his book, Teaching secondary science, I prefer to leave the definition until after demonstrating what a hypothesis is, with a concrete example.

 The example does not need to be complex.
-I prefer to use a simple rate of reaction experiment.
-For example, dropping some magnesium in to a test tube of acid.
+I prefer to use a simple rate of reaction experiment, such as dropping some magnesium in to a test tube of acid.
 I start with one concentration and one piece of magnesium.
 I ask students to turn to each other and talk about things I could do to make it effervesce more.
-They suggest a range of things and I pick one.
+They suggest a range of ideas and I pick one.
 I always pick concentration.
 We then discuss how we will know which concentration is better.
-I keep this qualitative as I want to keep it as simple as possible.
+I keep this qualitative as I want to make it as simple as possible.
 We discuss what concentration means and I draw two particle diagrams, one of a low concentration and one of a high concentration.
-I ask students if they think a low or high concentration will be faster.
+I ask students whether they think a low or high concentration will be faster.